{user_name}

 Donation Forest Kindergarten Volkach EV

-Donation of over €1,000 to the Forest Kindergarten Volkach
+Donation of over €1,000 to the Volkach Forest Kindergarten

 View

-Donation of over €1,000 to the Forest Kindergarten Volkach
+Donation of over €1,000 to the Volkach Forest Kindergarten

 The forest kindergarten’s concept addresses this: the children invent toys with their own imagination and natural materials.
-Daily life takes place in a free environment in the forest, guided by caregivers who pass on their connection to nature to the children.
+Daily life takes place in a free outdoor environment in the forest, guided by caregivers who pass on their connection to nature to the children.

-“That is why we consider the donation a matter of the heart and are confident that other companies will support the forest kindergarten,” said Johannes Glaser.
+“That’s why we consider the donation a matter of the heart and are confident that other companies will support the forest kindergarten,” said Johannes Glaser.

 To the Forest Kindergarten - Volkach